mehulagg/gitlab_test/doc/user/project/integrations/webhooks.md

 They are available **per project** for GitLab Community Edition, and **per project and per group** for **GitLab Enterprise Edition**.

+> **Note:**
+> Webhooks set at the group level are triggered only by events on projects
+> in that group, not events on projects in its [subgroups](https://docs.gitlab.com/ee/user/group/subgroups/).

 Navigate to the webhooks page by going to your project's **Settings ➔ Integrations**.